meyburdj/jobly_backend/readme.md

 ---

-> My major motivation with the backend was to learn about test-driven development, coverage, and error handling.
-TTD was extremely tedious to start, but I grew appreciate how it forces the developer write thoughtful code based on initial design.
-I'd imagine it would become smoother of a process as experience grows.
+> My major motivation with the backend was to learn about test-driven development, coverage, and error handling within a Node environment.
+TTD was a departure from past projects, but I grew appreciate how it forces the developer write thoughtful code based on initial design.
 >
-> I also found raw SQL queries to be quite challenging at first, but slowly adapted, and learned to like the control given when you do not use an ORM.
+> This was my first backend project without any ORM.
+Raw SQL queries were a difficult change and introduced new syntactical bugs, but in the end the control over the raw queries had it's own benifits.

 ##  💻  **Tech Stack** & *Packages*